List of Emmerdale characters introduced in 1997: Lyn Hutchinson

 Lyn Hutchinson, played by Sally Walsh, made her first appearance on 8 January 1997.
 Walsh said receiving the role of Lyn was "like coming home in a way" because she had previously worked with Steve Halliwell (Zak Dingle) and Paul Fox (Will Cairns).
 Louise Oswald of The People dubbed Lyn and Kelly Windsor (Adele Silva) Emmerdale's "terrible twosome" and compared them to Coronation Street's Battersby sisters.
 Oswald also stated, "Kelly and Lyn are the original sweet-faced kids with a frightening wild streak.
 Parents watching the show see what they get up to and start wondering what their own daughters are doing.
 And young soap fans love to see them up to the sort of tricks they wouldn't dare try themselves."
 Walsh's younger sister Amy Walsh joined the cast of Emmerdale in 2014 as Tracy Shankley.

-Lyn taunts Kelly Windsor about her relationship with teacher, Tom Bainbridge (Jeremy Turner-Welch), causing the two girls to fight and forcing Tom to separate them.
+Lyn taunts Kelly Windsor about her relationship with teacher Tom Bainbridge (Jeremy Turner-Welch), causing the two girls to fight and forcing Tom to separate them.
 Despite this, Lyn and Kelly later become friends.
 Lyn bullies Emma Cairns (Rebecca Loudonsack) about her teenage pregnancy.
-She dates Roy Glover (Nicky Evans) and Marlon Dingle (Mark Charnock), who she then cheats on with Scott Windsor (Ben Freeman).
+She dates Roy Glover (Nicky Evans) and Marlon Dingle (Mark Charnock), whom she then cheats on with Scott Windsor (Ben Freeman).
 Lyn breaks up with Marlon on his 25th birthday.
 Lyn and Scott start a relationship, which ends when she discovers Scott has been having an affair with Kelly, who is his stepsister.
 Disgusted by this, Lyn ends her relationship with Scott and leaves the village.

+Anne Cullen

+Anne Cullen, portrayed by Heather Peace, was a primary school teacher at Hotten County where she taught Robert Sugden (Christopher Smith), Andy Hopwood (Kelvin Fletcher) and Donna Windsor (Sophie Jeffrey).
+On her first appearance on 14 January 1997, she was credited as Sally Cullen.

+In April 1997, when Donna and Andy had a fight, she intervened and took him to the headteacher, only for Andy to lash out at her.
+After he returned from temporary exclusion, Andy began to cause trouble for Cullen by breaking the class computer in a rage.
+This incident caused many parents, including Donna's mother, Viv Windsor (Deena Payne) to campaign for Andy to be removed from the school.
+However, despite his appalling behaviour, Cullen stood up for Andy and his right to have an education.